MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

     }
 >

-It should be fairly clear what is roughly happening here.
+Here's what this does:
 *IF* the *TEXT* entered in the search bar is found in either the *TITLE* or the *CONTENT* of a note, then include that matching note as part of the result set.

-##Search Delegate
+#Search Delegate
 Now we need our app to know when we are modifying our search bar.
 This is where the `UISearchBarDelegate` comes into play.

 > [action]
-> Add the follow extension to the `NotesViewController`
+> Add the following extension to the `NotesViewController`:
 >
     extension NotesViewController: UISearchBarDelegate {
 >